cesar-rocha/HorizontalConvection/README.md

 - numpy
 - scipy >= 0.13.0

-## Contact
+## Getting help
-If you run in any trouble in running Dedalus or our analysis scripts, please contact us:
+If you run into any trouble when running Dedalus or our analysis scripts, please contact us:

 - Cesar Rocha ([crocha@whoi.edu](mailto:crocha@whoi.edu))